AamAadmiParty/aapkamanch/aapkamanch/templates/statics/swaraj/chapter-11.md

 Actions should be taken by the Association on all related matters of the ward by voice vote and mutual consent of the members of the ward.

 e.
 Meetings of the Locality Association should be headed by a member of the locality.
 He should be the conduit for communication between the Locality Association and the ward committee.
 It will be mandatory for him to accept all decisions of the Association.
-He cannot over look and by pass the Locality’s Association and takes independent decisions.
+He cannot over look and by pass the Locality's Association and takes independent decisions.

 f.
-All decisions should be taken in the open house meeting of the Locality’s Association on monthly  basis.
+All decisions should be taken in the open house meeting of the Locality's Association on monthly  basis.
 If  any  decision  has  been  taken  elsewhere  then  the  acceptance  of  that decision will have to be taken in the open meeting of the Association.

 ##### Economic Control